IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/factory-method.md

 }
 ```

-Let's create an interface and web server:
+Let's create an interface and a web server:

 ```java
 public interface WebServer {